 22 Jan The Best Beach Locations in Krabi Province, Thailand

-The Thai province of Krabi has 15 amazing beaches on the mainland (7 are described here), and it also has 3 wonderful island groups which are world famous.
+The Thai province of Krabi has 15 amazing beaches on the mainland (7 are described here).
+It also has 3 wonderful island groups which are world famous.
 Krabi Province is this writer’s favourite part of Thailand too.
-Many people come on holiday to the Krabi area and don’t have much idea where they are, so this blog is here to help.
-It has a simple map at the bottom showing the beaches and islands and also has a clear description of the best beach locations in Krabi Province.
-We start at the top of the map and work our way down the coastline so it is easy for you to follow.
+Many people come to the Krabi area and don’t have much idea where they are.
+So this blog is here to help.
+It has a simple map at the bottom showing the beaches and islands.
+It also has a clear description of the best beach locations in Krabi Province.
+We start at the top of the map and work our way down the coastline.
 Enjoy!

-Conversely, since there are no private beaches allowed in Thailand, and this beach is open to anyone, if you are staying in busy Aonang and want to head out for the day, give TubKaek a try because it has a private beach feel.
-Swimming is not particularly good as the coast is quite rocky and shallow but it is fine for swimming at high tide.
+Conversely, since there are no private beaches allowed in Thailand, and this beach is open to anyone.
+So if you are staying in Aonang and want a quiet day out, try TubKaek for a private beach feel.
+Swimming is not particularly good since the coast is quite rocky, but it is fine for swimming at high tide.

 And did you know that this was the beach used for filming the wedding in Hangover 2?